-Public trust in the integrity of elections can be undermined by the realisation or perceived realisation of such threats.
-The Taskforce ensures that information about these threats is efficiently referred to the relevant agencies and facilitates cooperation and coordination between these agencies enabling them to work together to take any appropriate action.
+Public trust in the integrity of an electoral event can be undermined by the realisation or perceived realisation of such threats.
+The Taskforce ensures that information about these threats is efficiently referred to the relevant agencies, facilitates cooperation and coordination between these agencies, and enables them to work together to take any appropriate action.

-The Taskforce is made up of relevant agencies across federal government, working together to provide information and advice to the Electoral Commissioner on matters that may compromise the real or perceived integrity of the federal election.
+The Electoral Integrity Assurance Taskforce (the Taskforce) and the Taskforce Board (the Board) are constituted by relevant agencies across Federal Government, working together to provide information and advice to the Electoral Commissioner on matters that may compromise the real or perceived integrity of federal electoral events, including referendums.

-The following agencies are members of the Taskforce and the Taskforce Board:
+The following agencies are members of the Taskforce:

 The Taskforce functions at an operational level and is overseen by a Board.
-The Board is co-chaired by the Australian Electoral Commission and the Department of Finance.
 At the operational level the Taskforce is chaired by the Australian Electoral Commission.

 The Taskforce provides a mechanism for sharing information between relevant agencies on potential threats to electoral integrity such as disinformation campaigns, foreign interference and cyber intrusions.
 For more information on these potential threats:

 The Taskforce is responsible for assessing, understanding and mitigating these risks and, if required, providing advice to the Electoral Commissioner on how they can best be managed.

 Each member agency works within their existing remit to provide this service, while maintaining strict political neutrality and impartiality.
 For a referendum, this political neutrality extends to also being neutral on the issue that is the subject to amend the Constitution.